How to watch election night results | WSGW 790 AM & 100.5 FM

-CBS News will be broadcasting on election night — Tuesday, November 3 — from a new election night studio in the ViacomCBS headquarters in Times Square.
-Historic early voter turnout amid the coronavirus pandemic suggests the 2020 election could break turnout records.
+CBS News is broadcasting election night coverage from a new election night studio at the ViacomCBS headquarters in Times Square.

-Election Day coverage will begin on CBSN and “CBS This Morning” at 7 a.m. with updates throughout the day, and highlights and analysis on “Red & Blue” at 5 p.m.
-Beginning at 7 p.m., CBSN will have continuous coverage with exit poll analysis and up-to-the minute calls from the CBS News Decision Desk.

 How to watch election night coverage